Oral Argument Schedule

 All of the oral arguments are open to the public.

 --DA 15-0375 CITY OF MISSOULA, Plaintiff and Appellee, v.
 MOUNTAIN WATER COMPANY and CARLYLE INFRASTRUCTURE PARTNERS, LP, Defendants and Appellants.THE EMPLOYEES OF MOUNTAIN WATER COMPANY, Intervenors and Appellants.
-Oral Argument is set for Friday, April 22, 2016, at 9:00 a.m. at the George Dennison Theater, University of Montana, Missoula, Montana, with an introduction to the oral argument beginning at 8:30 a.m.
+Oral Argument is set for Friday, April 22, 2016, at 9:00 a.m. at the UC Ballroom, University of Montana, Missoula, Montana, with an introduction to the oral argument beginning at 8:30 a.m.

 The Fourth Judicial District Court has granted a preliminary order of condemnation allowing the City of Missoula to take over the Missoula water system now operated by Mountain Water Company.
 The court ruled that municipal ownership of the system is a “more necessary public use” than private ownership.